polunwu/cv/README.md

 # Hi, I'm Polun Wu
 This CV is especially for **AppWorks School** viewer. basically explaining **why** I need to attend **AppWorks School** and **how** I taught myself Front-end development so far. 🚀

 My name is Polun Wu.
-I have started learning web development from multiple **free online resources** since Octorber, 2019.
+I have started learning web development from multiple **free online resources** since October, 2019.
 I'm deeply fascinated with modern web technologies and expecting to build nice user interfaces with good experiences.

-I've read your Training Ouline and really appreciate with that.
+I've read your Training Outline and really appreciate with that.
 The reasons I'm willing to attend **AppWorks School** is I really want to keep up with the industry and maybe sharpen my skills in real world projects with co-workers.
 And then get a job as a developer.

 ## About me